-There’s never a dull moment when shopping in Chengdu, an inland-oasis in the Sichuan Province, tucked away in the far west of China.
+There’s never a dull moment when touring in Chengdu, an inland-oasis in the Sichuan Province, tucked away in the far west of China.

 Chengdu is China’s unofficial capital of cool, and a hub to artists, fashion designers, stylists, and musicians.
 Despite being pulled into a vortex of creativity and coolness, Chengdu managed to retain many of its laidback provincial city charms.
 After all, there’s a reason those lazy, giant pandas feel so at home in Chengdu.